Where and How We Planted our Gang of Eight

 Tall pines form a benign upper story for camellias.
 Their thinly clad branches filter sunlight, cast dappled shade.

-Perfect for Japonicas whose leaves turn yellow in full sun, an ugly distraction from fresh spring blooms.
+Perfect for Japonicas whose leaves turn sickly green or sickly yellow in full sun, an ugly distraction from fresh spring blooms.

 Sasanquas are less finicky.
-They can tolerate a healthy dose of sunlight, and some bloom best in almost full sun.
+They can tolerate a healthy dose of sunlight, and some bloom best in almost full sun, so there is more latitude in choosing a site for them.

-The roots, too, of pine trees are kind to camellias.
-They go deep, so they do not compete with camellias’ surface roots.
+Pine-tree roots, too, are kind to camellias.
+They grow deep, so they do not compete with camellias’ surface roots for water and nutrients.

-Planting camellias under deciduous trees can slow their growth and reduce bloom.
-Branches heavy with leaves cast deep shade and tree roots close to the surface spread out in lean soil and seem to home in on soil amended for planting.
+Siting camellias under deciduous trees is also possible, but growth can be slowed and bloom reduced.
+Branches heavy with leaves cast deep shade, and surface tree roots spread out in lean soil, seeking — and homing in on — the amended soil in camellia plantings.
 Young camellias must compete with mats of roots from large trees that siphon water and nutrients from the soil.
+Oaks and maples are particularly ravenous.

 The north side of a house can be a fine location, as long as some sunlight slips in and exhaust from a heat exchanger is not blowing a desert wind.